peartreegames/topiary/README.md

 # Topiary

-Topiary is a narrative scripting tool which uses the in the Topi language to write interactive stories.
+Topiary is a narrative scripting tool which uses the Topi language to write interactive stories.
 It is designed to be integrated into video games which require a large amount of state and control flow in their narrative.

 It is written in [Zig](https://ziglang.org).